mkarneim/pojobuilder/README.md

-PojoBuilder -  A code generator for POJO builders
+PojoBuilder -  A Code Generator for Pojo Builders
 =================================================

 Author: Michael Karneim